duckduckgo/duckduckhack-docs/welcome/setup-dev-environment.md

 ### 2a.
 Sign Up for a Codio Account

-**Important note - use of Codio is 100% free for DuckDuckHack contributors.** There is no need to worry about free trials periods (see Step 2b below).
+**Important note - use of Codio is 100% free for DuckDuckHack contributors.** There is no need to worry about free trial periods (see Step 2b below).

 > Already have a Codio Account?
 Perfect, move on to the next step.